The minimally extended Varying Speed of Light (meVSL)

-Thus, there exits difference on the sound horizon between of GR and of meVSL.
+Therefore, there is a difference between the sound horizon value in the meVSL model and GR.

-Galaxy distribution is three dimensional and thus one measurement of the sound horizon should be done in three different directions.
-Two of them are on the projected sky and the other is in the radial direction \cite{Salzano:2015mxk}.
-The former is referred to be the tangential modes and the latter is the radial defined as
+Since the galaxy distribution is three-dimensional, the measurement of the sound horizon must be conducted in three different directions.
+Two are the projected sky directions, and the other is the radial direction \cite{Salzano:2015mxk}.
+The former is called the tangential mode, while the latter is the radial one defined as